-• Anyone who has concerns about, or has received an allegation about, the behaviour of a staff member needs to report the concerns immediately to the Headteacher.
-In the absence of the Headteacher, or if the Headteacher is the subject of the allegation, concerns must be reported to the chair of governors.
-If both the Headteacher and the chair of governors are absent, the allegation needs to be reported to the Local Authority Designated Officer (LADO).

-- The Headteacher will act as the case manager for investigations of allegations and liaise with the LADO. - The chair of governors will act as the case manager, if the allegation is made against the Headteacher. - The LADO is involved in the overall management and oversight of individual cases.
+- Anyone who has concerns about, or has received an allegation about, the behaviour of a staff member needs to report the concerns immediately to the head teacher or the designated safeguarding lead.
+If the head teacher is the subject of the allegation, concerns must be reported to the chair of governors.
+If the designated safeguarding lead is the subject of the allegation, concerns must be reported to the chair of governors are absent, the allegation needs to be reported to the Local Authority Designated Officer (LADO). - The head teacher will act as the case manager for investigations of allegations and liaise with the LADO. - The chair of governors will act as the case manager, if the allegation is made against the head teacher. - The LADO is involved in the overall management and oversight of individual cases.
 They will provide advice and guidance to the case manager, liaise with the police and other agencies and monitor the progress of cases to ensure that they are dealt with as quickly as possible, consistent with a thorough and fair process.

-10 Initial action by the person noticing concerns or receiving an allegation first:
+12 Initial action by the person noticing concerns or receiving an allegation first:

 - Treat the matter seriously and keep an open mind. - Do not make assumptions or offer alternative explanations. - Do not investigate or ask leading questions, if seeking clarification. - Do not promise confidentiality, but give assurance that the information will only be shared on a need-to-know basis. - Act quickly. - Make a written record of the information.
 Where possible, record the exact words of the person making the allegation or the child's own words. - Record the time, date and place and names of people present when the allegation was made or concerning behaviour was observed.
-Record the time, date and place of alleged incidents, persons present and what was said, if these were mentioned by the person making the allegation. - Sign and date the written record. - Immediately report the matter to the Headteacher or the chair of governors, as in 15.9 above and give them the written record.
+Record the time, date and place of alleged incidents, persons present and what was said, if these were mentioned by the person making the allegation. - Sign and date the written record. - Immediately report the matter to the head teacher or designated safeguarding lead or the chair of governors, as in 10 above and give them the written record.

-11 Initial response by the case manager:
+13 Initial response by the case manager:

-- Do not investigate the matter immediately or interview the staff member or the child concerned. - Obtain written details of the concern or allegation, signed and dated by the person reporting it.
+- Do not investigate the matter immediately or interview the staff member and/or the child concerned. - Obtain written details of the concern or allegation, signed and dated by the person reporting it.
 Countersign and date the written details and record the decisions made and the reasons for those decisions. - Contact the LADO immediately to report the allegation and for a consultation.
-The allegation must be reported within one day at the most. - If the allegation requires immediate attention but is received out of hours, contact the Children's Services Emergency Duty Team or the police and inform the LADO as soon as possible. - Refer allegations against a staff member who is no longer working in the school to the police in the first instance and then inform the LADO.
+The allegation must be reported within one day at the most.

+- If the allegation requires immediate attention but is received out of hours, contact the Children's Services Emergency Duty Team or the police and inform the LADO as soon as possible. - Refer allegations against a staff member who is no longer working in the school to the police in the first instance and then inform the LADO.

-12 Initial consideration of the allegation by the case manager and the LADO:
+14 Initial consideration of the allegation by the case manager and the LADO: